sagemath/sagewiki_to_gh-2022-10-10/JakubMarecek.md

 == Jakub Marecek ==
 My personal homepage proper is at http://cs.nott.ac.uk/~jxm.
 This is just SAGE Days related stuff:

-Compiling VTK:
+Graphical Demo of Integer Programming:

+Installing VTK with Java Wrappers:

+ * Download VTK sources and ccmake.
  * Even the latest stable version of VTK (5.0.4) makes some weird assumptions about namespaces.
-In order to make it compile with GCC 4.3, replace #include <string> with  #include <string.h> and similarly for other C library headers.
+In order to make it compile with GCC 4.3, replace #include <string> with  #include <string.h> in all cxx files -- and similarly for other C library headers.
-Using Java VTK Wrappers:

  * Add vtk.jar to your classpath.
 Notice the jar file can end up in a fresh /VTK-build/, even though you have specified other build output directory.
  * Add the directory where libvtkRenderingJava.so resides to your path.
 Export to PATH seems to work just as well as -Djava.library.path=~/VTK-build/bin/ at java's command line.
  * Add libmawt.so to you LD_LIBRARY_PATH in your environment.
 Export seems to work, although -DLD_LIBRARY_PATH at java's command line does not.